Skip to content

 You can convert the column schema into a validation schema with the use of an additional package.

-Column methods described in this section have no effect on parsing, or encoding values, or tables schema in migrations, they only alter the validation schema exposed by Table.inputSchema(), Table.outputSchema(), and similar.
+Column methods described in this section have no effect on parsing, or encoding values, or tables schema in migrations, they only have affect on the validation schema exposed by Table.createSchema(), Table.updateSchema(), and others.

 Zod and Valibot are supported.